 We all know the importance of healthy nails and the need to take good care of them, but have you ever wondered is nail glue bad for your nails?
 I’m going to share the potential effects of using nail glue on your natural nails, and whether you should avoid using nail glue entirely.

-What Are the Different Types of Nail Glue?
+Different Types of Nail Glue

 Brush-on nail glue is a type of adhesive that comes in small tubes with an applicator brush.
 It is designed to give artificial nails an even, strong bond with the natural nails.